-Jody Gentian Bower, PhD, is a cultural mythologist and writer.
+Jody Gentian Bower, PhD, is a writer and cultural mythologist.
 She is the author of Jane Eyre’s Sisters: How Women Live and Write the Heroine’s Story and The Princess Powers Up: Watching the Sleeping Beauties become Warrior Goddesses.
-She is currently at work on an historical/magical realism romance based on a family story.
+She is currently at work on an historical romance.
 She is also a part-time book editor for New Harbinger Publications.

 After working as a scientific and technical writer and editor for over 30 years, she earned her doctorate in Mythological Studies with a Depth Psychology Emphasis in 2012.
 Her dissertation on “Recurrent Motifs in Women’s Narratives” won “Honorary Mention: Dissertation of Excellence” in the 2014 Kore Award competition of the Association for the Study of Women and Mythology.
 Dr. Bower now teaches classes and lectures on the wisdom of women’s stories, archetypal psychology, and the role of myths in modern culture–particularly in television and the movies.